 Header Photo: Toward Ikatseq in the vicinity of Tasiilaq in East Greenland.

-Sarah Woodall is an International Relationship Manager – B2B & PR/Press (North America) at Visit Greenland, the national tourist board for the last 6 years, currently a Senior Consultant – International Relations.
+Sarah Woodall has worked at Visit Greenland, the national tourist board for the last 6 years, currently a Senior Consultant – International Relations.
 Greenland came into Sarah’s life totally by chance one day in 2011, but luckily for her, it did not leave so suddenly!
 She now lives in Greenland permanently.

 Follow me on Instagram at @polarphile!

 How exactly did an American wind up in Greenland?
 A representative from Visit Greenland visited Sarah’s graduate university in Washington, D.C.
 (George Washington University School of Business) looking to recruit tourism students for various summer internship positions.
 In fact, Sarah only attended the session to humor her classmates, but after getting goosebumps 5 minutes into the presentation, she knew it was the best decision she ever made and that she simply HAD to go to Greenland.
 She applied for an internship position that very day!

 Sarah took her first trip to Greenland in summer 2012, during which time she completed a 4-month long internship at Visit Greenland.
 After an amazing summer, she remained working with Visit Greenland as a tourism consultant.